nic-nicol/nic-elapsed-remain-timer/README.md

 LIMITATIONS:

 You can only set whole weeks.

 I did try adding a 'days helper', but got an error and didn't continue, because, to be honest, this is all I need for my use case.
 I dunno if using a helper with the 'step' set to 0.1 instead of 1 might give you that functionality?

 Anyone is welcome to adapt and improve.

 FUTURE DEVELOPMENT:

-I'm unlikely to do much more in the short term, I've got what I need, but if I do: add a 'days helper' add an automation/script to copy the start and run times into local calendar, creating an event roll it all into one automation blueprint?
+I'm unlikely to do much more in the short term, I've got what I need, but if I do: add a 'days helper'

+Add an automation/script to copy the start and run times into local calendar, creating an event

+Roll it all into one automation blueprint?

 I hope this works for you, appologies if it doesn't, this is literally my first post on github and I only learned how to do this yesterday!

-Comments are most welcome, i'd love to hear it's helped someone out...
+Comments are most welcome, I'd love to hear it's helped someone out...

 Cheers
 Nic
 '